tsigalko18/webembed-replication-package/README.md

-# ICSE 2024
+# Neural Embeddings for Web Testing

-Artifacts accompanying the paper *"Neural Embeddings for Web Testing"* submitted for publication at ICSE 2024.
+Artifacts accompanying the paper *"Neural Embeddings for Web Testing"* submitted for publication at the IEEE Transactions on Software Engineering (TSE).

 ## Overview